citp/privacy-policy-historical/s/sc/scr/scriptreaderpro.com.md

 Controlling your personal information – We will not sell, distribute or lease your personal information to third parties unless we have your permission or are required by law to do so.

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
 A small fee maybe payable.
-If you would like a copy of the information held on you please email info@scriptreaderpro.com
+If you would like a copy of the information held on you please email info[at]scriptreaderpro[dot]com

 If you believe that any information we are holding on you is incorrect or incomplete, please email us as soon as possible.
 We will promptly correct any information found to be incorrect.